The Restless Years: Broadcast

+The series debuted in a prime time slot on 6 December 1977 (during the end-of-year TV non-ratings period, in the vein of the Seven Network serial Cop Shop, which had premiered the previous week in the out of ratings period) and was creator Watson's second successful soap opera in Australia, following The Young Doctors.

+It had a successful run of four years, until December 1981, and ran 781 x 30 minute episodes.
+It was not renewed by the network due to declining ratings.
+The series had a predominantly young audience.

+The Restless Years originally screened in most areas at 7.30 pm in one-hour instalments, twice a week on Tuesdays and Thursdays.
+For all but the last three weeks of its 1981 season, the series screened in Melbourne as five thirty-minute episodes stripped across each weeknight at 7.00 pm.
+It was moved to 5.30 pm for the last three weeks, with final episode reached on Thursday, 12 November 1981.
+In Sydney in mid 1981 the series switched to running as a single one-hour episode on Wednesday nights at 7.30 pm.

 Famous alumni

-There was a high turnover of young performers in the series, and indeed it was a training ground for many stars including Peter Mochrie in his debut as Ric Moran.
+There was a high turnover of young performers in the series, it was a training ground for many stars including Peter Mochrie in his debut as Ric Moran.
 He would go on to appear in film Winter of Our Dreams starring Bryan Brown and Judy Davis.

 Others included Lenore Smith, Penny Cook (A Country Practice and E Street), Anna Hruby, Martin Sacks (Blue Heelers), Warren Blondell, Joanne Stanley, Lisa Crittenden (Sons and Daughters, Prisoner) and Jacqui Gordon, while Peter Phelps and Kim Lewis would also find fame on Sons and Daughters.